networknt/light-doc/content/en/concern/client.md

 ### HOST Header

-When using Http2Client, you need to add the following header to the request.
+When using Http2Client, you need to add the following header to the request if HTTP 1.1 is used as it is required for the HTTP 1.1 specification.

 ```
 request.getRequestHeaders().put(Headers.HOST, "localhost");